 Inventories consist of raw material, work in process, and finished goods.
 The raw material, Neemazal Technical, is a formulated and non-formulated pesticide product.
-Inventory is stated at the lower of cost or net realizable value.
+Inventories are stated at the lower of cost (based on the weighted-average method) or net realizable value.
 A reserve is recorded for any inventories deemed slow moving or obsolete.
-The Company recorded no inventory reserve at March 31, 2021 and 2020, respectively.
+The Company analyzed the need for an inventory reserve, and concluded no inventory reserve was necessary at March 31, 2022 and 2021, respectively.
+Inventories consist of the following: